anuvgupta/block.js/README.md

             ```

     3. Works with all modern and most old browsers
-        - See [caniuse.com](http://caniuse.com/#feat=xhr2) for more info on XHR cross-browser support
-        - Newer versions of IE7+ support XHR, and block.js supports XHR for IE5 and IE6
-        - However, we recommend that you don't worry about browser support before IE7 (usage is globally low past that point, and capability in terms of CSS and event management is low)
+        - See [caniuse.com](http://caniuse.com/#feat=xhr2) for more info on XHR cross-browser support (recommended that you don't worry about browser support before IE7, usage is globally low past that point)
-2. With your favorite text editor (Atom), open `demo/demo.html` - it should have following contents:
+2. With your favorite text editor, open `demo/demo.html` - it should have following contents:

     ```html
     <!DOCTYPE html>